 Reduces PMS symptoms for women

-Drinking lemon balm tea can help to relieve the bloating, irritability and cramping that women can feel during PMS as well as throughout their cycle.
+Drinking the herb in tea form can help to relieve the bloating, irritability and cramping that women can feel during PMS as well as throughout their cycle.

 Lemon balm is very calming and helps to balance out an easily distracted mind.
 Even those who deal with regular racing thoughts can benefit from the balancing power of lemon balm.